grebnesorbocaj/goNodeOrchestr8/README.md

  - Make sure that your docker pulls from dockerhub...idk how to ensure that.
  - Clone this repo and run ~~`make init`~~ `make up` to start the app, run ~~`make end`~~ `make down` to teardown the app
+ - If you have kubernetes, kind, and helm installed:
+   - `make install` to startup pods and service
+   - `make reveal` to expose the service (and app) at `localhost:6060`
+   - `make uninstall` to teardown pod and service

 ## Send a GET Request
  - Send a request to http://localhost:6060/monkeys